Zyniuu/SnakeCPP/docs/index_compile.md

 ## Requirements

-To compile this project you will need two things:
+To compile this project you will need three things:

 * CMake
 * Makefile
 * C++ compiler (g++)

-Both must be added to the system path to be able to execute the next commands.
+All must be added to the system path to be able to execute the next commands.

 ## Compile the game